 Recommended holiday lettings in Oswestry

-Rent a holiday apartment, home or cottage in Oswestry: from £30 per night
+Rent a holiday home, apartment or cottage in Oswestry from just £30 per night

 Popular holiday rental amenities in Oswestry

 The Weather in Oswestry

 Check out our climate diagram to find the perfect month for your holidays.
-This year, July will have higher average temperatures.
-Conversely, January is the coolest month in Oswestry, with temperatures going under 1°.
-The rainiest month is July while the driest month is September.
+This year, July will have the highest average temperatures.
+Conversely, January is the coolest month in Oswestry, with temperatures falling below 1°.
+The rainiest month is July, while the driest month is September.

 Holiday lettings Oswestry – an eclectic town of literature and arts